-petitioner's claim meets the Table criteria for SIRVA.
-Specifically, petitioner had no history of pain, inflammation or dysfunction of the affected shoulder prior to her vaccination that would explain the alleged symptoms and examination findings occurring after vaccine injection; she more likely than not suffered the onset of pain within forty-eight hours of vaccine administration; her pain and reduced range of motion were limited to the shoulder in which the vaccine was administered; and there is no other condition or abnormality present that would explain petitioner's symptoms.
+[m]edical personnel at DICP [Division of Injury Compensation Programs, Department of Health and Human Services] have reviewed the facts of this case and concluded that petitioner's claim meets the Table criteria for SIRVA.
+Specifically, petitioner had no history of pain, inflammation or dysfunction of the affected shoulder prior to her vaccination that would explain the alleged symptoms and examination findings occurring after vaccine injection; she more likely than not suffered the onset of pain within forty-eight hours of vaccine administration; her pain and reduced range of motion were limited to the shoulder in which the vaccine was administered;3 and there is no other condition or abnormality present that would explain petitioner's symptoms.
 42 C.F.R. § 100.3(a), (c)(10).
+Therefore, petitioner is entitled to a presumption of vaccine causation.

-Id. at 8.
-Respondent further agrees that "this case was timely filed, that petitioner received her vaccination in the United States, and that petitioner satisfies the statutory severity requirement by suffering the residual effects or complications of her injury for more than six months after vaccine administration."
-Id. (citing 42 U.S.C. §§ 300aa-11(c)(1)(D)(i)).
+Id. at 5-6.
+Respondent further agrees that

+this case was timely filed, that petitioner received her vaccination in the United States, and that petitioner satisfies the statutory severity requirement by suffering the residual effects or complications of her injury for more than six months after vaccine administration.
+See 42 U.S.C. §§ 300aa-11(c)(1)(D)(i).
+Thus, in light of the information contained in petitioner's medical records, respondent concedes that entitlement to compensation is appropriate under the terms of the Vaccine Act.